SlashJeS/WaveEquationSimulator/README.md

 ---

-## **5. Вопросы и поддержка**
+## **5. Questions and Support**

-Если возникли вопросы или проблемы с запуском, создайте issue в репозитории или свяжитесь с разработчиком.
+For questions or issues, create an issue in the repository or contact the developer.